 This instrumental was composed by Jan Hammer and can be heard below.

-The 80s did have a few instrumental hits which were not merely a theme in a popular movie or television show.
+The '80s did have a few instrumental hits that were not merely a theme in a popular movie or television show.
 This song is one example.
-In 1980, Canadian pianist Frank Mills' "Peter Piper" performed well on the charts, although not as well as his earlier hit "Music Box Dancer".
+In 1980, Canadian pianist Frank Mills' "Peter Piper" performed well on the charts, although not as well as his earlier hit "Music Box Dancer."

 You can hear this tune below.